 There’s no direct way to get from Ko Phra Thong to Koh Jum.
 We had to travel to Krabi first.
 After spending one night in Krabi Town, we took the ferry to Koh Jum/Koh Po (400 THB per person).
 We organized the ferry through our accommodation in Krabi Town.
 They provided a direct drop-off to the pier as well.
 Because the ferry can’t dock in Koh Jum, a longtail boat will meet the ferry in the open sea to transfer Ko Jum/Ko Po passengers to the island.
 This is a bit chaotic.
 Make sure to communicate with your Koh Jum accommodation when you’re arriving, so they can pick you up from the ferry (by longtail).

 Koh Mook (also spelled Koh Muk) is a delightful slice of paradise, located to the south of Koh Lanta.
 It’s easy to explore the island by foot, or by renting a 50 THB/per person taxi.
-We loved Koh Mook, it was our favorite island on our offbeat island hopping trip.
+We loved Koh Mook, it was our favorite quiet island in Thailand.
 The “tourist” beaches are exceptional – especially Charlie beach and the beach neighboring Sivalai Beach Resort (see map marker).
 From Charlie Beach, you can kayak along the karst coast to the emerald cave and Sabai beach.
 Make sure to bring snorkeling gear, because there are some great spots to see colorful fish.
 You’ll find that Koh Mook balances its tourism really well.

 Where to stay in Koh Mook